Alejogb1/job-board/blog-data/why-is-machine-learning-unique-in-creating-artifacts-like-neural-networks-that-no-one-fully-designs-or-understands.md

 id: "why-is-machine-learning-unique-in-creating-artifacts-like-neural-networks-that-no-one-fully-designs-or-understands"
 ---

-Okay so you wanna know why machine learning is all weird and creates these brain-like things nobody really gets right  its kinda mind blowing right  Like we build these neural networks these crazy interconnected webs of math and data and they learn stuff on their own  we dont tell them exactly what to do we just give them a bunch of examples and say "figure it out" and they do  its like having a super smart pet that learns way faster than you can teach it  and thats the weird part  we design the basic architecture the overall structure but the specifics the intricate connections the weights and biases that actually make it work thats all learned  its emergent behavior  its like building a really complex Lego castle but instead of following instructions the Legos themselves figure out how to assemble themselves into a cool castle
+you wanna know why machine learning is all weird and creates these brain-like things nobody really gets right its kinda mind blowing right Like we build these neural networks these crazy interconnected webs of math and data and they learn stuff on their own we dont tell them exactly what to do we just give them a bunch of examples and say "figure it out" and they do its like having a super smart pet that learns way faster than you can teach it and thats the weird part we design the basic architecture the overall structure but the specifics the intricate connections the weights and biases that actually make it work thats all learned its emergent behavior its like building a really complex Lego castle but instead of following instructions the Legos themselves figure out how to assemble themselves into a cool castle

 Its not like traditional programming where you explicitly tell the computer every single step its more like training a really really smart dog you show it what a "fetch" is a bunch of times and eventually it understands even if you dont fully understand exactly how it internalized the concept neural networks are similar we define the learning process we give it data and a goal but the internal representation the actual "understanding" the network develops thats a black box for the most part we can probe it we can analyze its performance but understanding the precise workings of a large complex neural network thats a monumental task think about a giant city you can see the roads the buildings the overall layout but understanding every single interaction every single person's journey within that city thats impossible similarly understanding every connection and weight in a large neural network its just too complex thats what makes it unique its a form of automated design and automated understanding we create the system that creates the understanding

 And this isn't just some philosophical point its got real world implications consider the problem of bias if you train a neural network on biased data it will learn those biases it will replicate them in its predictions even if you dont intend it to thats why its crucial to have diverse and representative datasets but even with perfect data there are still surprises sometimes a network learns shortcuts it finds patterns in the data that we dont even see its like it discovers hidden rules or connections that we missed completely its almost as if its making its own discoveries

 This lack of complete understanding isnt necessarily bad sometimes its an advantage if we knew exactly how a network worked we might be limited by our own biases and assumptions the networks ability to find unexpected solutions is a powerful tool but its also a challenge we need to develop new methods for interpreting and understanding these networks if we want to use them responsibly think about medical diagnosis imagine a neural network that can diagnose diseases more accurately than any doctor but we dont fully understand how it arrives at its diagnosis thats both incredible and terrifying right

 Now lets look at some code examples to make this a bit more concrete Ill show you simple examples but real world networks are way more complex

 **Example 1: A Simple Perceptron**